 Choose an undercoat rake like this one to get down into the undercoat and remove those shed hairs.

 A slicker brush is one of the most essential tools in your grooming kit.
-These brushes help remove dirt and loose hair.
 When it comes to your Aussie, these brushes are great for the guard hair layer of their coat.

-Many other breeds use clippers.
-Since Aussies shouldn’t be shaved, the best alternative is a good pair of grooming scissors.
-When you have to trim down your Aussie’s ears, toes, and feathers, these scissors will help you remove lots of hair at once.
+Since Aussies shouldn’t be shaved, the best alternative is a good pair of grooming scissors when you have to trim down your Aussie’s ears, toes, and feathers, these scissors will help you remove lots of hair at once.

 Grooming scissors like these can be more expensive, but they are sharp and well-made.
 These professional scissors are durable and meant for years of use.